ElliotB256/CRFAP/README.md

-# Dressing RF and TAAP Calculation Packages #
+# CalcAP: Calculator for Rf-dressed Adiabatic Potentials #

 ### What is this repository for? ###

-* A number of useful Matlab functions for evaluating adiabatic potentials.
+* This repository contains a number of functions and classes that can be used to calculate the eigenenergies of atoms in rf-dressed potentials.
-* Supports F=1 and F=2.
+* Supports F=1 and F=2, also Rb87 and Rb85.
+It should be straightforward to add more states/species as you require them!
-* Currently supports 3d evaluation of circular polarized rf and multiple rf components (MRF).
-* In future it will support arbitrary combinations of polarization of the rf components.
+* Supports spatially uniform rf fields of arbitrary polarisation (eg circular, linear)
+* Supports multi-frequency fields.

+Please feel free to ask me for help if you would like any!

 ### What is this repository NOT for? ###

-* It is NOT for the actual graph-generating scripts or specific investigations.
-Use the [Scripts Repo](https://bitbucket.org/footgroup/apscripts) for this.
-* Scripts will be migrated from this directory over time.

-All files and source code are licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (Version 3, 19 November 2007)
+* This repository is NOT for graph-generating scripts, specific investigations, parameter sweeps etc. These should be stored in a separate repo.
+You can add this folder to the Matlab path to use functions/classes within it.
+Keep this repository just for the package, not it's use.